babarrett/mitosis-docs/README.md

 This is still a work in process.
 The procedures **have not** been tested.
 Please use at your own risk, and send me any corrections and clarifications you notice.

+At the moment I am collecting feedback on the first two, very important sections of it:
+ * Build instructions: mitosis-buildinstructions.md
+ * Parts list: mitosis-partslist.md

+Please send me comments, or pull requests for changes and improvements.

+Thank you.

 ## Topics
 The topics to be covered are:
 * Overview
 	* Design goals
 	* Design documents
 	* Physical description
 	* User operation
 	* Background (links, group buys)
 * Details
 	* Electrical
 	* Software
 	* Firmware
 	* Design??
 * Parts and Bill of materials
 * Tools and supplies
 * Software development (repositories, tools, libraries, installation, use, changing the software)
 * Hardware development (changing the PCB, future directions)
 * Future design thoughts
 * Hardware Assembly (building)
 * Resources

 ## Background
 [/u/reverse_bias (reddedit)](https://www.reddit.com/user/reverse_bias) designed and created the